edorasware/edoras-one-initializr/README.md

 - Update versions to starter 2.0.0-2
 - Added REST Documentation addon
 - Added edoras one repository configuration to build.gradle
+- Added Operator Dashboard 2.0 and Logback Plugin 2.0 as addon

 ### 11-16-2017
 - Update versions to starter 2.0.0